 I first read Identical by Ellen Hopkins when I was in high school.
 I’d started with Crank (if you haven’t yet read an Ellen Hopkins book, I highly suggest you start there), and was so eager to get my hands on more.
-The first time I read Identical was an experience I have only encountered once since.
 I didn’t see the ending of Identical coming, just as I didn’t see the ending of The Fault in Our Stars coming.
 These are the only two times that an ending has surprised me so much that I still, to this day, wonder how their authors so masterfully left me dumbfounded.

 I think this is the most disturbing Ellen Hopkins book I’ve read (and I’ve read them all).
 If you’ve been following along here, you’ll know that I’m going back through the 5-star reads of my life and reviewing them with a second read.
 So, this month, I picked up Identical.
 Even now, there is just something really difficult about reading this book.
 Taking this plunge is not for the faint of heart.

-I’m not ruining anything for you by sharing that this book is about twin girls, one of whom receives the misplaced love of her father (that much is given away on the back cover copy).
+This book is about twin girls, one of whom receives the misplaced love of her father.
 Incest.
-A father who’s love is so misguided that he finds solace in his own daughter’s bedroom.
+A father whose love is so misguided that he finds solace in his own daughter’s bedroom.
 It’s a tough pill to swallow, and then we get an even closer look: we experience the daughter’s abuse through her own eyes.